TTMead/redshell-ws/src/redshell_bringup/README.md

-# Beboop Launch
+# Redshell Bringup
-Provides launch scripts and core interfacing nodes for beboop robots.
+Provides launch scripts and core interfacing nodes for redshell droid.

 ## Common Issues
 If you encounter a "Permission denied" error when attempting to access the serial port, ensure that the current user is a part of the dialout group with,